(877) 457-3082(866) 660-2593

-Symptoms have multiple stages.
+Syphilis symptoms have multiple stages.

 from undiagnosed syphilis can lead to death.
 It's sometimes called the "Great Imitator" because

-- single, firm, round, painless sore (called chancre, pronounced SHANG-ker)
+Single, firm, round, painless sore (called chancre, pronounced SHANG-ker)

-- can appear within 10 days to 3 months after exposure
+Can appear within 10 days to 3 months after exposure

-- swollen lymph glands (neck, armpit, or groin)
+Swollen lymph glands (neck, armpit, or groin)

-- multiple firm, round, painless sores (chancres)
+Multiple firm, round, painless sores (chancres)

-- skin rash with rough, red or reddish-brown spots (often on palms of hands and soles of feet)
+Skin rash with rough, red or reddish-brown spots (often on palms of hands and soles of feet)

 Syphilis Symptoms for Secondary Stage